astroport-fi/asteroid-protocol/spec/metaprotocols/cft20.md

 ## Introduction

-The CFT-20 token standard describes how we create, mint and transfer fungible tokens using the Meteors metaprotocol framework
+The CFT-20 token standard describes how we create, mint and transfer fungible tokens using the Meteors metaprotocol framework.
+It is derived from the initial BRC-20 idea from [@redphonecrypto](https://twitter.com/redphonecrypto/status/1632481591069929478) and implementation from [@domo](https://twitter.com/domodata/status/1633658976931037184).
+However, it differs in implementation, and takes a more [CBRC-20](https://cybord.org/) approach.

 ## Technical details